GenXProject/GenX.jl/docs/src/data-documentation.md

 ## 1 Model setup parameters

-Model settings parameters are specified in a *GenXSettings.yml* file which should be located in the current working directory (or to specify an alternative location, edit the '''settings_path''' variable in your *Run.jl* file).
-Settings include those related to model structure, solution strategy and outputs, policy constraints, and others.
+Model settings parameters are categorized into based on model structure, solution strategy and outputs, policy constraints, and others.
 Model structure related settings parameter affects the formulation of the model constraint and objective functions.
 Computational performance related parameters affect the accuracy of the solution.
 Policy related parameters specify the policy type and policy goal.
-Network related parameters specify settings related to transmission network expansion and losses.
+Network related parameters specify the efficiency of the transmission and distribution network.
 Note that all settings parameters are case sensitive.

-###### Table 1a: Summary of the Model settings parameters
+###### Table 1: Summary of the Model settings parameters
 ---
 |**Settings Parameter** | **Description**|
 | :------------ | :-----------|